progit/progit/fi/01-introduction/01-chapter1.markdown

 This chapter will be about getting started with Git.
 We will begin at the beginning by explaining some background on version control tools, then move on to how to get Git running on your system and finally how to get it setup to start working with.
 At the end of this chapter you should understand why Git is around, why you should use it and you should be all setup to do so.

-Tämä luku auttaa sinut pääsemään alkuun Git:n kanssa.
-Me aloitamme aluksi selittämällä vähän versionhallinta työkalujen taustaa, jonka jälkeen siirrymme siihen, kuinka saat Git:n järjestelmääsi ja lopulta, kuinka se asennetaan työskentely valmiiksi.
+Tämä luku auttaa sinut pääsemään alkuun Gitin kanssa.
+Me aloitamme aluksi selittämällä vähän versionhallinta työkalujen taustaa, jonka jälkeen siirrymme siihen, kuinka saat Gitin järjestelmääsi ja lopulta, kuinka se asennetaan työskentely valmiiksi.
 Tämän luvun lopussa sinun tulisi ymmärtää miksi Git on olemassa, miksi sinun tulisi sitä käyttää ja kaikki pitäis olla valmista, jotta voisit sitä käyttää.

 ## About Version Control ##
 ## Versionhallinnasta ##